ABOUT |RESEARCH | HvA | WHO IS WHO | INC THEMES

 Sepp Eckenhaussen joined the Institute of Network Cultures in 2020 as an editor, researcher, and producer.
 He is responsible for the (digital) publishing programs, research development, and production.
 He holds an rMA in Art Studies from the University of Amsterdam.
 In 2019, Sepp’s first book, Scenes of Independence: Cultural Ruptures in Zagreb (1991-2019), was published by the INC. Sepp combines his work at the INC with the position of co-director at Platform BK.
 Email: sepp[at]networkcultures[dot]org.

 Chloë Arkenbout joined INC in October 2020 as a researcher, editor, and producer.
 She studied both Media Studies and Philosophy at the University of Amsterdam (BA+MA) and worked as a freelance copywriter, journalist, and communications specialist in the culture and social sector for several years before joining the INC. She is interested in marginalized people and their tactics to challenge oppressive discourses in the digital public sphere – from social media comment wars to memes.
-They co-edited the first and second Critical Meme Reader INC published in 2021 and 2022 and is co-editing the third which will be published in 2024.
-Arkenbout also works at the Communication & Multimedia Design program at the Amsterdam University of Applied Sciences where she mainly teaches social design, is a member of the university’s Research Ethics Committee and works on diversity, inclusion and social safety.
+They co-edited the first, second and third Critical Meme Reader.
+Arkenbout also teaches at the Communication & Multimedia Design program at the Amsterdam University of Applied Sciences and was a member of the university’s Research Ethics Committee (2021-24) as part of her work on diversity, inclusion and social safety.
 Email: chloe[at]networkcultures.org.

 Tommaso Campagna joined INC as a researcher and editor in August 2021.
 He holds a Research Master in Media Studies at the University of Amsterdam and he previously worked together with different activists and research groups such as Tracking-Exposed, Hackmedia, and Amsterdam Alternative.
 Initially, he joined INC in 2019/2020 as a research and publishing intern for the Making Public project.
 Afterward, he continued by training the digital publishing interns, producing digital publications, working on research projects (tactical visual culture, our creative reset), together with keeping track of the INC website and video publications.
 In addition, Tommaso is a visual artist and works on documentary films.
 Email: tommaso[at]networkcultures.org.